 “Go back to the job advert and carefully look for keywords.
 These more likely are listed in the requirements section and include hard skills unique to the position.
 While resisting the urge to copy-paste the exact description into your cover letter, rewrite the description in your own words, aligning it with your resume and using the keywords.”

-One big mistake candidate’s make on their resume is using superfluous adjectives that don’t necessarily make sense.
+One big of the mistakes candidates make on their CV is using superfluous adjectives that don’t necessarily make sense.

 For example, when writing bullet points under your job descriptions, you should avoid starting the sentence with “responsible for,” or “responsibilities included.”
 Instead, Weiner advises that you use a powerful action verb (such as, “streamlined,” “orchestrated,” “boosted, “ etc.,) in order to really sell your potential and craft a winning resume.